aieye-top/d2cl-whole/d2cl/chapter_lightweight/shufflenet.md

 # ShuffleNet

+网络是Megvii Inc. (Face++)提出。ShuffleNet pursues the best accuracy in very limited computational budgets at tens or hundreds of MFLOPs
-网络是Megvii Inc. (Face++)提出。 In ARM device, ShuffleNet achieves 13× actual speedup over AlexNet while maintaining comparable accuracy.[6]
+In ARM device, ShuffleNet achieves 13× actual speedup over AlexNet while maintaining comparable accuracy.[6]
 2018 CVPR : 300 citations.

 Experiments on ImageNet classification and MS COCO object detection demonstrate the superior performance of ShuffleNet over other structures, e.g. lower top-1 error (absolute 7.8%) than recent MobileNet on ImageNet classification task, under the computation budget of 40 MFLOPs.[2]